 • Must have the ability to understand and respond effectively and with sensitivity to all age spectrums.

-• Bilingual in English and Spanish preferred.
+• Bilingual in English and Spanish optional.

 • Consent to scheduled and random drug screen testing as required by NTACHC.